sagemath/sagewiki_to_gh-2022-10-10/MyStartingPage.md

 ## page was renamed from drkirkby
 ## page was renamed from MyStartingPage

+= ACCESS =

+ * '''Open access to change the wiki is completely disabled due to spammers.
+If you need access to the wiki, create an account, and email wstein@gmail.com to have him add you to a list of users who can actually change the wiki.
+Be sure to convince him in email that you are not a spammer.'''
+We're sorry to have to do this, but right now ''most'' changes to the wiki are serious spamming.

 = Sage Wiki =
 This is the wiki for the [[http://www.sagemath.org|Sage - Mathematics Software System]] project.
 It helps in organizing development, projects and meetings.